microsoft/restler-fuzzer/docs/contributor-guide/Contributing.md

 ### Opening Issues

 - Don't know whether you're reporting an issue or requesting a feature?
 File an issue
 - Have a question that you don't see answered in docs?
-File an issue or post on Stack Overflow.
+File an issue
 - Want to know if we're planning on building a particular feature?
 File an issue
 - Got a great idea for a new feature?
-File an issue/request/idea
+File an issue
 - Found an existing issue that describes yours?
 Great - up-vote and add additional info / repro steps / etc.

 When you hit "New Issue", select the type of issue closest to what you want to report/ask/request.